 None of these approaches deal with taking responsibility, with claiming sovereignty and standing in your own ground, having the guts to do something against that which is wrong.
 All they have in common is the externalization part; the giving away of your power to a third party in the hope that this more powerful person or organisation will solve your problem because you are unable to.

 Following a religion and believing in the Messiah is not the problem here.
 Being religious is not the problem!
-You can still hope for salvation, you can still ask for redemption and forgiveness while taking an active stance towards those challenges that you can solve!
+You can still hope for salvation, you can still ask for redemption and forgiveness while taking an active stance towards the smaller challenges that you can solve yourself!

 So why remaining inactive?
 Reclaim your sovereignty and try to make a contribution towards solving a pending issue, no matter how insignificant you think it is.